100 Incredible Bora Bora Facts → Is Bora Bora a Country? Discover This Island in French Polynesia

 And now you know!

-I hope you enjoy your time in this exotic island as much as learning about Bora Bora through these facts.
+I hope you enjoy your time in this exotic island as much as learning about the history, culture, religion, people, food, geography, and language through these facts on Bora Bora.